WaterfallMC/Waterfall-Old/README.md

 Waterfall focuses on three main areas:

-* **Correctness**: Waterfall aims to make the existing BungeeCord codebase _testable_, that is to ensure proper behavior of the proxy's components to reduce bugs.
-To an extent, this also allows us to achieve greater stability as well.
+* **Stability**: Waterfall aims to be stable.
+We will achieve this through making the code base testable and discouraging practices that lead to proxy lag.
 * **Features**: Waterfall aims to include more features than canonical BungeeCord.
 * **Scalability**: Waterfall should be able to handle a large number of concurrent players, given a reasonably modern CPU, memory, and good network connection.